 Some advanced chargers apply an initial fast charge of 1C.
 When reaching a certain voltage threshold, a rest of a few minutes is added, allowing the battery to cool down.
-The charge continues at a lower current and applies further current reductions as the charge progresses.
+The charge continues at a lower current and then applies further current reductions as the charge progresses.
 This scheme continues until the battery is fully charged.
-Known asthe “step-differential charge,” this method works well for all nickel-based batteries.
+Known as the “step-differential charge,” this method works well for all nickel-based batteries.

-It is difficult, if not impossible, to slow-charge a NiMH battery.
-At a C‑rate of 0.1 to 0.3C, the voltage and temperature profiles fail to exhibit defined characteristics to measure the full-charge state accurately and the charger must depend on a timer.
-Harmful overcharge will occur if a fixed timer controls the charge.
-This is especially apparent when charging partially or fully charged batteries, even if the battery remains cold.
+It is difficult, if not impossible, to slow charge a NiMH battery.
+At a C rate of 0.1C to 0.3C, the voltage and temperature profiles do not exhibit defined characteristics to trigger full-charge detection, and the charger must depend on a timer.
+Harmful overcharge can occur when charging partially or fully charged batteries, even if the battery remains cold.

 Comments are intended for "commenting," an open discussion amongst site visitors.
 Battery University monitors the comments and understands the importance of expressing perspectives and opinions in a shared forum.
 However, all communication must be done with the use of appropriate language and the avoidance of spam and discrimination.

 If you have a suggestion or would like to report an error, please use the "contact us" form or email us at: BatteryU@cadex.com.
 We like to hear from you but we cannot answer all inquiries.
 We recommend posting your question in the comment sections for the Battery University Group (BUG) to share.